On the local consequence of modal Product logic: standard completeness and decidability: Introduction

+The main contributions of this paper concern two of these questions: standard completeness and decidability.
+We study both modal systems based on Kripke frames with fuzzy (valued) accessibility relations and those based on classical (crisp) accessibility relations.
+For both semantics, we prove \textit{standard completeness}; namely, we show that the local consequence relation defined over the full variety of product algebras coincides with the one obtained by restricting attention to the standard product algebra.
+Moreover, we establish decidability of the corresponding local consequence relations.
+Both results are obtained through constructive reductions of the modal systems to propositional product logic (Theorems \ref{th:all} and \ref{th:allValued}).

+The notion of modal many-valued logic considered here follows the tradition initiated by Fitting \cite{Fi92a, Fi92b} and Hájek \cite{HaHa96, Ha98}, and differs substantially from other approaches to modal substructural logics, such as those studied in \cite{O93, Re93b, Kam02}.
+In our setting, modal logics are interpreted over Kripke models in which both the accessibility relation and the valuation of propositional variables take values in suitable algebras at each world.
+The modal operators $\Box$ and $\Diamond$ generalize their classical counterparts and are, in general, not inter-definable \cite{RoVi20}.

+These semantics naturally give rise to two notions of entailment: local and global derivability.
+In the local setting, entailment is evaluated world-wise, whereas in the global setting the premises are required to hold throughout the entire model.
+The relationship between these two notions and the first-order semantics of the underlying many-valued logic parallels the classical case, as well as the situation for Fisher--Servi intuitionistic modal logic \cite{FS77}.

-Axiomatizability and computational behavior of global modal logics over product and \L ukasiewicz logics were studied in detail in \cite{Vi22}, where it is proven that the logics with a crisp accessibility over the corresponding standard algebras are not decidable, and not even recursively enumerable.
-These results are in consonance with the corresponding First Order logics \cite{Scar62, Ra83, Ra83c}.
-From them, it is easy to prove that the corresponding global logic over the standard algebras and that over the whole variety differ (since the one over the whole variety is recursively enumerable relying in the corresponding axiomatization of the F.O. logic).
-It remains open the question of whether G\"odel based global modal logic is decidable.
+The axiomatizability and computational properties of global modal logics over product and \L ukasiewicz logics were studied in detail in \cite{Vi22}.
+There it was shown that the systems defined over standard algebras with crisp accessibility relations are undecidable and not even recursively enumerable.
+These results align with the corresponding phenomena in first-order logic \cite{Scar62, Ra83, Ra83c}, and sharply contrast with the classical modal setting.
+In particular, they imply that the global logics determined by the standard algebras differ from those defined over the full variety of algebras, since the latter are recursively enumerable by virtue of the axiomatizability of the associated first-order logic.